awwx/ar/readme.md

 ar is now loading and running code from strings.arc.
 Much of Arc remains unimplemented (see the todo below for the complete list).

+Bug reports are *greatly* appreciated!

+Run
+---

+Get to the REPL with:

+    ./arc

+or, if you have rlwrap:

+    rlwrap -q \" ./arc

+You can load Arc files from the command line and then go into the
+REPL:

+    /path/to/ar/arc foo.arc bar.arc

+or, if you want to execute your Arc program without entering the REPL:

+    /path/to/ar/arc --no-repl foo.arc bar.arc

+With `arc-script`, you can write a shell script in Arc.
+(Though still todo is conveniently accessing the command line arguments).

+For example, if the file "hello" contained:

+    #!/path/to/ar/arc-script
+    (prn "hello there")

+you could run this script with:

+    $ chmod +x hello
+    $ ./hello

+if you have ar on your path, you can also use env to avoid hard coding the path to ar:

+    #!/usr/bin/env arc-script
+    (prn "hello there")

+Run tests with:

+    ./tests.sh

 Goals
 -----